Evaguy/346_Documentation/Labo_CMS/README.md

-how to do scalability on Azure ig ;).
+How to install Drupal on a virtual machine hosted on Azure

 ## TODO :
 * Finish and add the documentation